 Ms. Skillin was an adjunct faculty member in the Rehabilitation Services Department at Springfield College and taught Masters level students theory and practical vocational evaluation techniques relative to individuals with disabilities.

 Ms. Skillin was also employed as the Return to Work Manager for UMass Memorial Healthcare; responsible for developing a system-wide return to work program for injured workers.
 She performed on-site job analyses, developed ADA job descriptions, educated personnel and implemented the program with the support of department managers, union representatives and human resources.

 Ms. Skillin graduated from Springfield College with a Masters in Rehabilitation Counseling with a concentration in Vocational Evaluation and Work Adjustment (1997).

-Ms. Skillin is an active member of the International Association of Rehabilitation Professionals and presently serves as President of the New England Chapter.
+Ms. Skillin is an active member of the International Association of Rehabilitation Professionals and previously served as the President of the New England Chapter.